SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-shopping-cart-app.md

 In this section, we will listen for messages published to the topic `shopping-cart/add-product` and put the message's payload into session storage.
 Like in the previous chapter, we use the `ShoppingCartService`.

 > Since an activator runs in a separate browsing context, other microfrontends cannot access the state of the activator microfrontend.
-Instead, an activator could put data, for example, into session storage, so that microfrontends of its micro application can access it.
+Instead, an activator can put data, for example, into session storage, so that microfrontends of its micro application can access it.
 For more information, refer to chapter [Sharing State][link-developer-guide#activator:state-sharing] in the Developer Guide.

 > Session storage is visible to applications running on the same protocol, domain, and port.
 Since this condition is met by all microfrontends of a micro application, session storage is the perfect place for sharing state among microfrontend instances of the same micro application.